 Greg Garza named Track and Field assistant coach

-Greg Garza, a three-time All-American and two-time Olympic Trials competitor in the discus throw, enters his fifth season at San Diego State as an assistant coach and throws coach.
-Garza was named the assistant on Oct.
-4, 2012 and recently added director of operations to his title.
+Greg Garza, a three-time All-American and two-time Olympic Trials competitor in the discus throw, enters his sixth season at San Diego State as an assistant coach and throws coach, and is also the program's director of operations.